 The standard transmission is a six-speed manual, but the petrol engines can all be ordered with an automatic gearbox.
 Going auto also opens up the possibility of adding 48-volt mild-hybrid technology on the 1.0-litre and 148bhp 1.5-litre petrol variants.
-The latter MHEV powertrain is available to order now, priced from £26,865.
+Both are available now priced from £22,720 and £26,865 respectively.

 New 2020 SEAT Leon: design and platform

 The Mk3 Leon sold more than a million units during its reign – and it had a reputation as one of the more striking hatchbacks in the family car class.
 As such, SEAT’s design team hasn’t interfered too much with the car’s looks; the styling shift between the Mk3 and Mk4 model is evolutionary rather than revolutionary.